victor-oliveira1/ZippyDown/README.md

 # ZippyDown
-ZippyShare downloader using PhantomJS + selenium (Works on Windows, Linux and MAC)
+ZippyShare downloader written in Python3 using PhantomJS + selenium (Works on Windows, Linux and MAC)

 ***I've changed the name too (It's more stylish :D)***